-This is for figuring Research Proposals.
+This page is for figuring out Research Proposals.

-For an ETA, see Easiest ETA Countries
+For an ETA, apply Easiest ETA Countries analysis

-FINDING the right professors to help focus and shape your proposal, even at the early conceptual stage, is essential and mandated for Fulbright candidates.
+Finding the right professors to help focus and shape your proposal, even at the early conceptual stage, is essential and mandated for Fulbright candidates.

 When your proposal is a Research project, help is particularly relevant because this begins with such matters as framing a poignant research question or thesis statement.